Customer Service Blog from HelpCrunch

 What is problem-solving in customer service?

-Solving customers’ problems is more than just fixing the bugs or providing detailed instructions.
+Solving customers’ problem is more than just fixing the bugs or providing detailed instructions.
 It’s about being prompt, patient, polite, and staying by their side all the way through.
 Basically, you need to say what consumers want to hear while not instilling false expectations.

 In customer service, clients expect something more meaningful than just a financial solution if the issue has occurred.
 Survey results suggest that only 43% of respondents are satisfied with refunds.
 And 50% said they enjoyed the feedback that involved an apology, empathy, or other compensation unrelated to money.
 Unsurprisingly, 60% stated that they were happier when they received both.